Azadari in Lucknow: Alam-e-Shab-e-Ashur of Muharram 9

 Alam-e-Shab-e-Ashur originates from Imambada Nazim Saheb located on Victoria Street in late evening.
 After the Shahi processions of 1st Muharram and 7th Muharram this is one of the oldest procession in first 10 days of Muharram in Lucknow that started in 1926 by Late Qaiser Husain Rizvi.
 In 1361(AH) to mark the 1300 years of the event of Karbala in memory of Imam Husain, a committee was formed by the name of Yaadgaray Husaini and this procession in that year was named as Yaadgaray Husaini but after the dissolution of the committee in 1939, Qaiser Husain Rizvi again took the responsibility and since then it is popularly known as Alam e Shab e Ashur.
 Following his death in 1971 his nephews continued this tradition up till now.This procession starts from Imambada Nazim Sahab and ends at Dargah Abbas (Rustam Nagar)at around close to early morning.
 Several hundreds of thousands (Lakhs) of Shias from Lucknow and neighboring districts participate in the procession.

 Yaad-e-Sakina " Remembering Bibi Sakina"

 This is a Mourning event organised on the 4th Sunday of the month of Muharram every year at Imambara Husainabad Mubarak (The Chhota Imambara), Husainabad.
-During this grief-stricken event a temporary small scale replica of the "Qaid Khana" (Prison or Dungeon) is constructed with a small grave of Bibi Saiyyada Sakina inside this "Qaid Khana" to depict the Agony of Bibi Saiyyada Sakina.
+During this event a temporary small scale replica of the "Qaid Khana" (Prison or Dungeon) is constructed with a small grave of Bibi Saiyyada Sakina inside this "Qaid Khana" to depict the Agony of Bibi Saiyyada Sakina.
 Thousands of mourners gather here to visit the "Qaid Khana" and to pay tribute to Bibi Saiyyada Sakina.
-This sorrowful event was first held in the year 1990 A.D. by Late Muhammad Sarfaraz Khan Sahab (Late.
+This event was first held in the year 1990 A.D. by Late Muhammad Sarfaraz Khan Sahab (Late.
 Banney Miya Sahab) of Beal Wala Tila, Muftiganj, Lucknow.
 The members of Anjuman-e-Gulzaar-e-Panjetan take active part in the organisation and management of this event.